-In April 2020, the School obtained Paycheck Protection Program (PPP) funding under a program offered by the United States Small Business Administration (SBA) in the amount of \$715,000.
-The School is accounting for the PPP funding as a conditional contribution under ASC 958-605.
+In April 2020, the School obtained a Paycheck Protection Program (PPP) Loan under a program offered by the United States Small Business Administration (SBA) in the amount of \$900,000.
+The School is accounting for the PPP Loan as a conditional contribution under ASC 958-605.
 In order to obtain loan forgiveness from the SBA, the School must spend the PPP proceeds on allowable expenses and maintain certain required levels of employee retention over the covered period.
-The School substantially met all of the conditions of the PPP and recorded grant revenue of \$715,000 during the year ended June 30, 2020.
-In November 2020, the School applied for forgiveness and received notification of full forgiveness on December 2, 2020.
+The School substantially met all of the conditions of the PPP funds and recorded grant revenue of \$900,000 during the year ended June 30, 2020.
+The School expects to apply for forgiveness during the year ending June 30, 2021.

-The School was awarded an allocation of Elementary and Secondary School Emergency Relief Funding through the CARES Act totaling \$264,542.
-As of June 30, 2020, the School had incurred expenditures of \$206,713.
-This balance has yet to be received by the School and is currently being shown as a grant receivable and grant revenue as of June 30, 2020.
-The remaining \$57,829 of the award is expected to be expended and recognized during fiscal year 2021.
+The School was awarded an allocation of Elementary and Secondary School Emergency Relief Funding through the CARES Act totaling \$304,459.
+As of June 30, 2020, the School had incurred expenditures of \$223,456.
+This balance has yet to be received by the School and is currently being shown as a grant receivable and revenue from federal sources as of June 30, 2020.
+The remaining \$81,003 of the award is expected to be expended and recognized during fiscal year 2021.

-GEO PREP ACADEMY OF GREATER BATON ROUGE SUPPLEMENTARY INFORMATION SCHEDULE OF COMPENSATION, BENEFITS, AND OTHER PAYMENTS TO THE AGENCY HEAD June 30, 2020
+GEO PREP MID-CITY OF GREATER BATON ROUGE SUPPLEMENTARY INFORMATION SCHEDULE OF COMPENSATION, BENEFITS, AND OTHER PAYMENTS TO THE AGENCY HEAD Year ended June 30, 2020

-Agency Head Name: Shirlon Clay S amantha Carter
+Agency Head Name: Thelemese Porter

-Purpose Amount Amount
+Purpose Amount

-Salary Benefits-health insurance Benefits-retirement Deferred compensation Workers comp Benefits-life insurance Benefits-long term disability Benefits-FICA and Medicare Car allowance Vehicle provided by government Cell phone Dues Vehicle rental Per diem Reimbursements Travel Registration fees Conference travel Unvouchered expenses Meetings and conventions \$ 88,367 3,941 5,287 - - - 6,517 - - - - - - \$ 6,203 - - - - - - - - - -
+Salary Benefits-health insurance \$ 80,647 -

+Benefits-retirement Deferred compensation Workers comp - - -

+Benefits-life insurance Benefits-long term disability - - -

+Benefits-FICA and Medicare Car allowance 6,150 -

+Vehicle provided by government Cell-phone -

+Dues Vehicle rental - -

+Per diem Reimbursements Travel - - -

+Registration fees Conference travel -

+Unvouchered expenses Meetings and conventions -

-Other -
+Other

-Total \$ 104,111 \$ 88,620
+Total \$ 86,798